kathawala/gist/README.md

 USAGE
 =====

 Allows you to post a text file as a gist under any username or anonymously.
-Takes in a file as an argument, the contents of which are posted as the gist to github.
+Takes in a file as an argument (use "-" if you would like to read the file from STDIN), the contents of which are posted as the gist to github.
 User can specify other options to change the name, description, visibility, etc of the gist.
 Called without arguments, the script prints out a help message.

 FLAGS
 =====